jiz322/CSE325FinalProject/README.md

 Details see product-review-sentiment-analysis.pdf

 ## The Results Folder
-There are pt files, the saved state of NN for models trained with balanced data.
-The correspondant can be found in deep_models_for_final_evalution folder.
+There are pt files in this folder, the saved states of models.
+The models are ipynb files in deep_models_for_final_evalution folder. \
 There is also a pkl file of the weights yeild by apr16th's regression.